-Please note that, according to Portuguese law, mediation and arbitration are only possible if the counterparty consents and/or agrees.
+Please note that, according to Portuguese law, mediation and arbitration are only possible if the counterparty consents and/or agrees and the matter is not a class action (acções populares) in the sense of Law no. 89/95.

 8.5 Are statutory compensation schemes available e.g. for small claims?